-The medical school puts strong emphasis on the importance of assessment and will use a variety of assessment methods in the domains of 1) knowledge, 2) skills, and 3) professional values & behaviours.
+The Medical school puts strong emphasis on the importance of assessment and will use a variety of assessment methods in the domains of 1) knowledge, 2) skills, and 3) professional values & behaviours (PVB).
 These include short answer questions and single best answer (SBA) questions, OSCEs, a range of written reports and tasks and a comprehensive Professional Values and Behaviours exercise which is ongoing through the years.
 There is a strategy of employing formative examples of an exam type before summative assessment.
 Feedback is comprehensive.
-The School demonstrated clear knowledge of international best practices in assessment, and the scheme is consistent with WFME expectations.